 |State / Territory||Median Loan to Share Ratio (%) - Level|

 Loans-to-shares ratios are rounded to the nearest percentage point.

-- The median loans-to-shares ratio was highest in Alaska and Vermont (both 89 percent) and Idaho (88 percent).
+- The median loans-to-shares ratio was highest in Idaho (82 percent) and Vermont (79 percent).

 Median Return on Average Assets

 |State / Territory||Median Annualized YTD ROAA (bps) - Level|

 - Nationally, the median annualized return on average assets at federally insured credit unions was 39 basis points during the first half of 2020, compared to 63 basis points during the first half of 2019.

 - Utah (73 basis points) and Idaho (72 basis points) had the highest median annualized returns on average assets during the first half of 2020.